Sexual Harassment Prevention Training Is Now Required

 Other changes in 2019

 - Payroll Records: You are now required to provide employees and ex-employees with copies of their payroll records.
-You can charge for copying but you can’t deny them the copies.
+As a result, you can charge for copying but you can’t deny them the copies.

 - Recruiting: Pay range and hourly rate disclosure information doesn’t have to be provided to current employees or prospective employees on the first interview.
-It must be disclosed to candidates going beyond the initial interview.
+However, it must be disclosed to candidates going beyond the initial interview.

 - Lactation Facilities: You must provide a specific lactation area that is not a bathroom and meets state guidelines — unless you can show undue hardship.